Academic Regulations

 FZ (Fail) 0-69%

-Final grades, at the graduate level, are presented as letter grades on the official UofT transcript.
+Final grades at the graduate level are presented as letter grades on official UofT transcripts.
 Numerical grades are not provided.

 Undergraduate Grading Scale